Heroes and Cops Against Childhood Cancer

-If you have a child that has cancer or any illness and you want to go see them, all you have to do is send me an email to firstname.lastname@example.org.
-Yes I will go see adults and teenagers also.
-I will go see anybody that wants to see me.
+If you have a child that has cancer or any other illness and you want me to come see them, all you have to do is send me an email to firstname.lastname@example.org.
+Yes I will go and see adults and teenagers as well.

 Just please remember that everything that I do, ALL of this is done on my own time and my own money.
 My police department does not pay me to do what I do so anytime I go see a child during my work hours; I have to use my vacation time to do it.
 I also have a 10 year old daughter Savannah myself and she is my world.
 I do have my police department badge and patch on my costumes because I want everyone to know that I am a police officer and it helps me build a trusting relationship with them.
 If I learn of a terminally ill child that wants to see me, I will drop what I am doing to make that happen as quickly as possible.
 I will tell you a secret about police officers that everyone seems to forget, “We are no different than anyone else. “

 This is my mission statement “I want to inspire people.
 I want someone to look at me and say, because of you I didn’t give up.”
 Be the reason someone smiles today.